Thomas245166/Thomas245166.github.io/README.md

 #### Garage
 ![alt text](https://github.com/Thomas245166/Thomas245166.github.io/blob/master/screenshots/Garage.JPG)
-In here are a few vechicles I like, there is a moped for quick escapes and a war tank in the event I need more firepower, with a garage door for entry and in the back corner is a wood chopping area complete with camping gear
+In here are a few vehicles I like, there is a moped for quick escapes and a war tank in the event I need more firepower, with a garage door for entry and in the back corner is a wood chopping area complete with camping gear